sillevl/course-databases/forta/inserting-data.md

 Query OK, 1 row affected (0.01 sec)
 ```

+This way of inserting rows is not recommended.
+A clear knowledge of the table structure is required.

 ## Inserting a single partial row

 To insert a partial row, the column names must be stated explicitly.
 Columns that are not specified will get the *default* value (mostly `NULL`).